matrix-org/matrix.org/content/twim-guide.md

 You can also take a look at the same configuration file to see which reaction has which meaning.
 It can help us to also choose the correct category for your project.
-However note that ultimately the TWIM authors are the ones deciding on the category for a project.
+However note that ultimately the TWIM editors are the ones deciding on the category for a project.